-(47) The inspiration for this novel came from the author's realization that tales he read in Century magazines were "emotionless as rocks."
-A character in this novel has what seems to be a "profound dignity in the firm lines of his awful face," but dies with "an expression of every agony" in front of the protagonist.
-Jim Conklin dies in front of Henry Fleming, a young private in the 304th New York Regiment who wishes he had proof of valor.
+(41) A character in this novel has what seems to be a "profound dignity in the firm lines of his awful face," but dies with "an expression of every agony" in front of the protagonist.
+In this novel, Jim Conklin dies in front of Henry Fleming, a young private in the 304th New York Regiment who wishes he had proof of valor.
 For the point, name this Civil War novel by Stephen Crane.